bethsmith0623/SEI-CC_4/work/w01/d3/01-js-functions-and-scope.md

 }
 ```

-> Note: We'll go into detail on arrays and objects tomorrow, so don't worry if the above code isn't very clear to you.
+> Note: We'll be covering objects later today, so don't worry if the above doesn't look familiar.

 Although the above function works, ES2015 delivered a better approach to working with extra arguments called **Rest Parameters**.